morriq/microservices-webpack-plugin/README.md

 It's not the best approach because it makes invisible relation between microservices

-- write in `react` into `Header.Link`
+- write in `some node_modules dependency` into `Header.Link`

-Your chunk has required dependency `react` and first of all it will try load `react` from tailor's host
+Your chunk has required dependency `some node_modules dependency` and first of all it will try load `some node_modules dependency` from tailor's host

 ## Load once, use multiple times